elwazana/CS1XA3/Assign2/README.md

 Snake-io.elm has the source code for the recreation of the classic game snake, along with a few extra additions.
 The following GitHub was used as a template to build upon (https://github.com/theburningmonk/elm-snake)

-- P.S index.html refers to my CV webpage source code
+- index.html refers to my CV webpage source code
-- P.P.S CV webpage template retrieved from https://bootstrapmade.com/free-html-bootstrap-template-my-resume/
+- CV webpage template retrieved from https://bootstrapmade.com/free-html-bootstrap-template-my-resume/
 ### Additional Features
 - Screens: A title and gameover screen were implemented to imporve general game design.